-- A scaled vicinity map of sufficient detail to allow someone who is unfamiliar with the area to access the site from the nearest city/town or major highway intersection/exit.
-The vicinity map should show the nearest main road and intersection and show the entire project boundaries - not just the impact site. - 2.
-One or more scaled plan view drawings having sufficient clarity so a person can understand where the stream channel(s) are located and how they will be impacted by the proposed activities.
-The plan view drawing must include the entire project, existing and proposed contours with contour labels, stream channel boundaries, location of Mean High Water Mark (MHWM), clear identification of the areas proposed for all activities and impacts, staging area(s), equipment or construction access points, and referenced cross-sections. - One or more cross-section drawings illustrating the vertical extent of impacts (removal, dredge and fill activities) to existing elevations.
-The cross-section(s) should be located in the area(s) of the greatest extent of impact and a scale sufficient to evaluate proposed impacts.
-Plans sets must include enough cross-sections to describe all proposed activity fully.
-Cross-section drawings must include a vertical and horizontal scale, the existing and proposed ground elevations, MHWM, the proposed water elevation, all existing and proposed structures, and construction limits.
-The applicant should include at a minimum one cross-section diagram representing each treatment.
+- 1. A vicinity map of sufficient detail to allow someone who is unfamiliar with the area to access the site from the nearest city/town or major highway intersection/exit.
+The vicinity map should show the nearest main road and intersection, helpful landmarks, and show the entire project boundaries not just the impact site. - 2.
+One or more plan view drawings having sufficient clarity so a person can understand where the stream channel(s) are located and how they will be impacted by the proposed activities.
+The plan view drawing must include the entire project, existing and proposed contours with contour labels, stream channel boundaries, location of Mean High Water Mark ("MHWM"), clear identification of the areas proposed for all activities and impacts (permanent and temporary), and referenced cross-sections. - 3.
+One or more cross-section drawings illustrating the vertical extent of impacts (removal, dredge, and fill activities) to existing elevations.
+The cross-section(s) should be located in the area(s) of the greatest extent of impact and sufficient to evaluate proposed impacts.
+Plan sets must include enough cross-sections to describe all proposed activity fully.
+Cross-section drawings must include a vertical and horizontal scale, the existing and proposed ground elevations, MHWM, all proposed structures, and construction limits.
+The applicant should include at a minimum one crosssection diagram representing each treatment.

 The Department may request from the applicant additional "sketches, engineering drawings, photos, work descriptions and specifications sufficient to describe the extent, nature, and location of the proposed stream channel alteration and the proposed method of accomplishing the alteration."
-(IDAPA 37.03.07.10.10.)
-Department staff shall request additional plan or map items from the applicant in writing (email communication is acceptable) within twenty (20) business days of receipt of the Joint Application using the procedure described in, Section 2.C. below, Notice of Initial Review.
+(IDAPA 37.03.07.10.12.)
+Department staff should request an additional plan or map items within (20) business days from the applicant in writing (email communication is acceptable) using the procedure described in Section 2.C. below, Notice of Initial Review.